Wat Bampen Chine Prote

-Wat Bampen Chine Prote is a Chinese Buddhist temple of the Mahayana sect in Bangkok’s Chinatown formerly known as Wat Yong Hok Yi.
-The temples current name was bestowed by King Chulalongkorn (Rama V) who donated the name plaque that is displayed above the front entrance.
+Wat Bampen Chine Prote is a Chinese Buddhist temple of the Mahayana sect in Bangkok’s Chinatown.
+It was formerly known as Wat Yong Hok Yi.
+King Chulalongkorn (Rama V) gave the temple its modern name and donated the name plaque above the front entrance.

-The temple dates back to the early Rattanakosin period and is one of the oldest Chinese monasteries in Thailand as well as one of the smallest temples in Thailand.
-The temple is built in a Chinese architectural style and has Chinese monks.
+The temple dates back to the early Rattanakosin period and is one of the oldest Chinese monasteries in Thailand.
+It is also one of the smallest temples in Thailand.
+The temple is in a Chinese architectural style and has Chinese monks.

-There are several important Buddha images inside including Phra Sangkatchai Phra Sri Arayamettri who is a symbol of prosperity, Phra Sakantha Bodhisat who is a disciplinarian of all monks and Sam Po Huk who is the Lord Buddha in three parts.
-Other important objects in the temple are the Eighteen Arahans (disciples) which are made from synthetic paper.
+There are several important Buddha images inside including Phra Sangkatchai Phra Sri Arayamettri who is a symbol of prosperity.
+Phra Sakantha Bodhisat who is a disciplinarian of all monks.
+Sam Po Huk who is the Lord Buddha in three parts.
+Other important objects in the temple are the Eighteen Arahans (disciples) made from synthetic paper.

 Location: 324 Soi 8, Yaowarat Road, Yaowarat, Bangkok.